 The Automatic Exploit Prevention feature in Kaspersky Security for Virtualization | Light Agent enables it to prevent the exploitation of vulnerabilities, including attacks by zero-day (newly discovered and previously unknown) exploits.

-One of the most potent proactive layers of VM security is the applications control powered by Dynamic Whitelisting.
+One of the most potent proactive layers of VM security is the Applications Control with dynamic allowlists.
 Its use prevents any applications from running unless they are listed as trusted software by the system administrator or included in Kaspersky Lab’s regularly updated cloud database of reliable software.

 It is also worth mentioning that the light agent’s presence allows Kaspersky Security for Virtualization to detect and prevent port scanning (a trick often applied by hackers at the stage of gathering data about the target machine).